pd3f/pd3f.com/content/en/home/about.md

 +++

-pd3f was created by Johannes Filter and funded by the German [Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) as part of their funding for Open-source software [Prototype Fund](https://prototypefund.de/en/).
+pd3f was created by Johannes Filter and financed by the German [Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) as part of their funding for Open-source software with the [Prototype Fund](https://prototypefund.de/en/).

 Johannes Filter is an independent researcher, software developer and data analyst.
 His work is focused on human-computer interaction, machine learning and natural-language processing.
 [Website](https://johannesfilter.com), [Twitter](https://twitter.com/fil_ter)